 Regardless of whether you are experienced or have never paddled before at all, there are kayaking trips to suit all abilities.

-A great addition to any W Trek or Full Circuit, a half day kayak at Glacier Grey can easily be added to many trips and will give you a taster of kayaking in a beautiful setting.
+A great addition to any W Trek or Full Circuit, a half day kayak at Glacier Grey can easily be added to many trips and will give you a taste of kayaking in a beautiful setting.
 You kayak from the beach near Refugio Grey up to the face of the glacier.

 If you are looking for something a little more challenging then why not kayak the Grey River from Lago Grey to Serrano Village.
 Paddling amongst the ice floes that have calved off of Glacier Grey and admiring the Paine Range before flowing along with the river.